 All onsite storm conveyance systems will be sized to accommodate the 25-year storm flows.
-All proposed onsite storm drain pipe will be 12 inches in diameter and the minimum slope shall not be less than 0.5%.
-The minimum required pipe size at 0.5% slope to convey the 100-year event for the onsite developed area is 8-inch pipe per Field's Hydraulic Calculator.
+All proposed onsite storm drain pipe will vary from 8 to 24 inches in diameter and the minimum slope shall not be less than 0.5%.
+The minimum required pipe size at 0.5% slope to convey the 25-year event for the onsite developed area is 8-inch pipe per Field's Hydraulic Calculator.